 GDPR: Security of personal data

 GDPR places great emphasis on privacy of users' privacy.
 The company must ensure high security standards based on the sensitivity of stored data.
 Pseudonymization, encryption and clear appointment of staff who will have access to personal data.
-The company will notify the authorities of the persons designated to process and manipulate personal data. also, preudonimizarea involves the processing of personal data in such a way that it can no longer be attributed to a particular target person without the use of additional information provided that such additional information is stored separately and is subject to technical and organizational structure to ensure that such personal data are not allocated to an identified or identifiable natural person.
+The company will notify the authorities of the persons designated to process and manipulate personal data. also, preudonimizarea involves the processing of personal data in such a way that they can no longer be attributed to a specific data subject without the use of additional information, provided that this additional information is stored separately and is subject to technical measures and the organization to ensure the non-attribution of the respective personal data to an identified or identifiable natural person.

 In the case of a security breaches, the company will announce within 72 hours both the authorized authorities and the persons affected by this information leak.
 An Impact Report will also be carried out assessing the risks and damages to persons whose information has been stolen / evaded to third parties.